MinaProtocol/mina/rfcs/0017-state-snapshotting.md

 [partial]: #partial
 ### Partial Snapshotting:

-Snapshot enough state to be able to produce the immediate next transition, and then halt.
+Snapshot enough state to be able to produce the immediate next transition (aka proposing), and then halt.

 Why is this useful?
 We've wasted a lot of time waiting for the network to reach a certain failing block.
 This feature would save us time in the future.
 We can